Vocational training

 Hólmfríður Erla Hestnes

-"What perhaps surprised me most is how easy it is to make vegetarian food.
-I thought it would be a lot more trouble, but it's just a different ingredient and the same work!"
+„What surprised me perhaps the most is how little it is to make vegetable food.
+I think this would be a lot more trouble, but then this is just another raw material and the same work!“

 “What surprised me most was how easy it is to prepare vegetarian food.
 I thought it would be much more complicated, but it’s really just different ingredients with the same methods.”